Pathaan (film)

+Pathaan was theatrically released in India on 25 January 2023, coinciding with the Republic Day weekend.
+The film received generally positive reviews from critics.
+It broke several box office records for a Hindi film, including the highest opening day, highest single day, highest opening weekend and highest opening week for a Hindi film in India.
+It eventually emerged as the highest-grossing Hindi film of all time in India to that point and set records in all major overseas markets.
+Pathaan grossed ₹1050.30 crore worldwide, becoming the second highest-grossing Indian film of 2023, third highest-grossing Hindi film of all time, and eighth highest-grossing Indian film of all time.
+At the 69th Filmfare Awards, the film received 16 nominations, including Best Film, Best Director and Best Actress (Padukone), and won Best Female Playback Singer (Shilpa Rao for the song "Besharam Rang").
+A sequel is in development.

 Plot

-In 2019, the Indian Government revokes Article 370, which grants special status for Jammu and Kashmir.
-The news impacts a cancer-ridden Pakistani army general, Qadir, who decides to exact vengeance against India.
-He signs a contract with Jim, who leads "Outfit X", a private terrorist organization.
-Meanwhile, Pathaan, a former RAW agent, and his senior officerbNandini Grewal open a unit dubbed the "Joint Operations and Covert Research" (JOCR) unit, to recruit former RAW agents who were forced to retire due to past trauma or injury, but want to serve the country.
+In 2019, the Indian Government revokes Article 370 of the Indian Constitution, which grants special status for Jammu and Kashmir.
+The news impacts a cancer-ridden Pakistani Army officer, General Qadir, who decides to exact vengeance against India and signs a contract with a private terrorist organisation called Outfit X.

+2022: Pathaan, a RAW agent, travels to Africa and captures arms dealer Raafe, who is alarmed to see that he is still alive.
+Back in India, upon inquisition by a junior, RAW officer Nandini Grewal narrates Pathaan's past after something they have been looking for is found.

-With RAW joint secretary, Colonel Sunil Luthra's acceptance, Pathaan and his team head to Dubai to stop Outfit X's plans of attacking the President of India at a scientific conference.
-However, they realize that their actual plan was to kidnap two scientists, Dr. Farooqui and Dr. Sahani instead and the information they received about the imminent attack on the President was a ruse to mislead them.
-Jim attacks the scientists' convoy and Pathaan tries to stop him.
-A fight ensues, where Jim manages to escape with Dr. Sahani.
-At the debrief back at the agency, Luthra reveals that Jim was a former RAW agent and Kabir Dhaliwal's partner, who was awarded with the Vir Puraskar for his bravery after the agency could not find his body when Somalian terrorists killed his wife and unborn child in a negotiation gone-wrong.
-He had apparently faked his death in order to seek vengeance against the agency and country for not saving his family.
+2020: Shortly after recovering from a mission in Myanmar, Pathaan and Nandini form a unit known as "Joint Operations and Covert Research" (J.O.C.R.) to recruit ex-agents and soldiers who were forced to retire, but want to continue serving their country.
+With Colonel Sunil Luthra's permission, Pathaan and his team head to Dubai to stop Outfit X's suspected plans of attacking the President of India.
+However, too late they realize that their actual plan was to kidnap two scientists, Dr. Farooqui and Dr. Sahani, who were initially supposed to be part of the President's convoy.

+Jim, who leads Outfit X, attacks the scientists' convoy and Pathaan tries to stop him.
+A fight ensues and Jim manages to escape with Dr. Sahani.
+During a debrief back at agency headquarters, Luthra reveals to Pathaan and Nandini that Jim was a former agent and Kabir's former partner, who was awarded the Vir Puraskar for his bravery, his uncle filling in for him to the "posthumous" honour, after the agency could not find his body when Somalian terrorists kidnapped him and killed his pregnant wife out of vengeance for a ransom deal gone wrong.
+He faked his death in order to seek vengeance against the country.